ian-h-chamberlain/ian-h-chamberlain.github.io/content/experience/_index.md

 - Developed features for installation, deployment, and configuration of the [Session Smart Router](https://www.juniper.net/us/en/products/routers/session-smart-router.html) (SSR) software platform.
-- Debugged problems with customer SSR deployments and worked with field engineers to find short-term solutions to software problems and implemented long-term bugfixes.
+- Debugged problems with customer SSR deployments, worked with field engineers to find short-term solutions to issues, and implemented long-term bugfixes.
 - Maintained and published auxiliary packages to support installation of SSR software.
   - Took ownership of a legacy application responsible for installation and upgrade of SSR RPM packages.